jayenliao/jayenliao/publications.md

 ### International

-* __Liao, J. C.__ and Li, C. T.\* (Dec 2020).
-Apply the Generated Graph in Modeling Time Series Data from Wearable Devices with Long Short-Term Memory Model.
-An oral presentation at 2020 International Computer Symposium, Tainan, Taiwan.

 * Ku, W. W.\*, Li, C. W., Huang, P., Strong, C., Garner, A., Howell, S., Wu, T. H., __Liao, J. C.__, Ko, N. Y., and Bourne, A. (May 2020).
 Factors Associated with Uptake of Event-Driven and Daily Regimen of Pre-exposure Prophylaxis among Gay, Bisexual and Other Men Who Have Sex with Men in Taiwan: 2019 Hornet PrEP Survey.
 Oral presentation at _the 23rd International AIDS Conference (AIDS 2020)_, San Francisco, California.

 * __Liao, J. C.\*__, Yu, Y. F., & Strong, C.\* (Sep 2019).
 The Influence of the Venue-Based Network to the Anogenital Human Papillomavirus Infection in Men who Have Sex with Men: An Application of Temporal Network Autocorrelation Model.
 Oral presentation at *the 4th European Conference of Social Network (EUSN 2019)*, Zurich, Switzerland.